 This photo of Rosetta was taken from Great House in October 2013.

 Around the turn of the 20th century a Mr Towers-Smith lived there who was, 'an enormously large man' who stabled horses in the basement.
 Later, like many Laugharne houses, beer was brewed here, and prior to the 2nd World War a Mrs Morse sold paraffin and plank bread.
-Prior to the recent renovation a Laugharne character, John Lloyd, lived here.
-He kept a gun cupboard in his bedroom and there was evidence that he used a wardrobe for target practice.

 The house was once owned by Lady Catherine Aylmer, a colourful character who married 4 times.
 She was tried for adultery in 1772,

 then married the disreputable Baron Henry Aylmer 4th Lord of Balrath with whom she had a daughter Rose, before marrying a Thomas Price of Laugharne.

 Rose was the subject of the famous love poem, 'Rose Aylmer', written by Walter Savage Landor (1775-1864) and published in 1806.

 Ah, what the form divine

 I consecrate to thee.

 Landor lived in nearby Swansea in the 1790s and was a suitor of Rose.
 The couple loved to roam the local hills together, but in 1798, at the age of 18, Rose was dispatched to join her aunt in Calcutta, possibly to take her away from what was considered an unsuitable match as Landor Scott had a reputation as a hothead.
 Rose Aylmer died of cholera on the 2nd March 1800, aged 20.
 One theory suggests she contracted the disease from a pineapple.
 Her tomb is pictured above.